-If you find yourself in the middle of dealing with a dental emergency, it’s good to have a trusted, local emergency dentist’s number pre-programmed into your cellphone.
-Dr. Saleh offers fast, pain-relieving dental treatments to make sure that dental damage or worsening oral health problems don’t have a chance to linger.
-Our team will do everything in our power to provide you with a same-day appointment, and thanks to our flexible and extended office hours, we'll likely be open when you need us.
+If you find yourself in the middle of a dental emergency, it’s good to have a local emergency dentist’s number pre-programmed into your phone.
+Dr. Saleh and our team will do everything in our power to schedule a same-day appointment for emergency dentistry in Brecksville, OH if you need immediate help, and thanks to our flexible and extended dental office hours, you can trust that we'll always be here right when you need us.

-Why Choose Brecksville Dental Excellence for Emergency Dentistry?
+Why Choose Brecksville Dental Excellence for Emergency Dental Care?

-If you have a knocked-out tooth or are experiencing painful symptoms that could be signs of a larger underlying issue, call our office immediately so we can schedule an emergency examination for you.
-Our team will make sure that you remain comfortable while receiving treatment and never leave you in the dark about your treatment options.
-Below, we’ve provided some helpful advice on how to handle the most common dental emergencies until you’re able to get to our office.
+If you have a knocked-out tooth or are experiencing other painful symptoms, call our dental office right away so we can schedule an emergency examination for you.
+Our team will make sure that you remain comfortable while receiving treatment and never leave you in the dark about your options.
+Below, we’ve provided some helpful advice on how to handle the most common dental emergencies until you’re able to reach our dental office.

 How to Prevent Dental Emergencies

-Even though you can’t prevent a dental emergency, you can reduce your risk of experiencing one.
-All you need to do is be mindful of chewing on hard or excessively chewy items, keep up with good oral hygiene habits like visiting your dentist every six months, and be mindful of any bad habits or conditions that could damage your teeth.
+Even though you can’t always prevent a dental emergency, you can greatly reduce your risk of experiencing one.
+All you need to do is be mindful of chewing on hard or excessively chewy foods, keep up with good oral hygiene habits like visiting your dentist every six months, and try to avoid any bad habits or conditions that could damage your teeth.